Mission Creek Offenders Help Raise, Release Endangered Butterfly

 March 7, 2016

-BELFAIR - Offenders from the Mission Creek Corrections Center for Women released 1,000 Checkerspot Butterfly larvae outside Olympia last week as part of a program to restore the threatened species to its native habitat.
+BELFAIR - Offenders from the Mission Creek Corrections Center for Women, (MCCCW) released 1,000 Checkerspot Butterfly larvae outside Olympia last week as part of a program to restore the threatened species to its native habitat.

 The wriggly, black larvae, which were raised at women’s prison in Belfair, were released by offenders along with members of the Washington State Department of Fish and Wildlife, Sustainability in Prisons Project, and the Oregon Zoo on Feb.
 23.